 Ms Susanna Holzer, MHPE (currently on leave)

 Erasmus+ Mobility Coordinator; Assistant to the Head of IO

-Responsibilities: Coordination of Erasmus+ staff mobilities; Administration of Erasmus+ program
+Responsibilities: Coordination and administration of Erasmus+ mobility; Administration of English courses; Coordination of events

 Erasmus+ is the flagship program of the European Union which has been successfully implemented in the last 30 years.
 Erasmus+ provides opportunities for staff and students to increase the quality of their work/education experience through physical and virtual mobility.
 Starting with the new Erasmus+ program generation 2021 – 2027, the PMU has defined Erasmus+ as one of its key strategic avenues for internationalization.
 The International Office is the main contact point for all matters relating to the Erasmus+ program.